 There have to be a relation more than transactional banking between Banker and the Customer.
 Just check the detailed relationship between Bankers and the Customers in different scenarios…

 The customer opening an account with the banker and agreeing with the terms of account creation does give rise to Contractual Relationship with Banker.
-The relationship between a Customer and Banker is generally termed as Commercial Transaction, which arose due to mutual duties, liabilities, privileges and service offered.
+The relation between and Banker Customer is generally termed as Commercial Transaction, which arose due to mutual duties, liabilities, privileges and service offered.

 In these terms of relationship there are few different points which can be clear.
 Here the customer can be a single party or group of people or an entity or a firm which brings ahead their requirements and gets an account created.
 Banker will be a single entity which offers financial services to all around the clock.

 Through the different scenarios below, you can learn how both bankers and customers correlate to each other in the world of finance and banking.
-This might be helpful as you would learn more about these relationships between bankers and customers like you to get some real life understanding from this article.
+This might be helpful as you would learn more about these types of relationship between banker and customer like you to get some real life understanding from this article.

 Debtor Creditor Relationship: